tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/控制台指南/功能配置/直播转码_intl_en.md

 [](id:related)
-## Binding Domain Name
+## Binding a Domain Name
 1. Log in to the CSS console and select **Feature Configuration** > **[Live Transcoding](https://console.cloud.tencent.com/live/config/transcode)**.
-2. Enter the domain name binding page in either of the following ways:
+2. Bind a domain name in either of two ways:
   - **Bind a domain name to an existing transcoding template**: Click **Bind Domain Name** in the top left.
     ![](https://qcloudimg.tencent-cloud.cn/raw/7bcbc02fbc3ec3390ed16475b62482c5.png)
   - **Bind a domain name after creating a transcoding template**: After [creating a template](#create), click **Bind Domain Name** in the pop-up window.